-Another Bush Surrender (See Updates At Bottom of Page)by Kevin
+Another Bush Surrender (See Updates At Bottom of Page)

 This time, in Somalia.
 The weak Somali interim government is under attack by Islamofascist militias with ties to Al-Qaeda.
 The Ethiopian government has deployed troops to support the Somali government.
 Yesterday, the Ethiopians upped the stakes by launching air strikes against Islamofascist militia positions in and around Mogadishu.
 Now, the Bush State Department doesn’t like that very much.